angular/angular/aio/content/guide/docs-style-guide.md

 For block code snippets, we generally prefer to display code with the Angular documentation _code-example_ component represented by the `<code-example>` tag.
+The `<code-example>` tag has a `header` attribute that you use to identify the file that the example comes from.
+The header should be used whenever possible to establish the context of the example.
 See [Code snippets and code examples](guide/docs-style-guide#code-snippets-and-code-samples) for more details.

 <h3 class="no-toc">Inline code-snippets</h3>